Home » Is It OK To Take My Parrot Outside?

 A harness can be fastened securely around the parrot’s body to its chest, legs, and under its wings.
 The harness will extend from the back so the wings aren’t inhibited.

-If the parrot is startled or curious and attempts to fly off, you can prevent it from getting out of reach.
-Get a slightly longer leash to give the parrot greater freedom.
+If the parrot is startled or curious and attempts to fly off, you can prevent it from getting out of reach by getting a slightly longer leash.

 If you use a harness, start indoors until you have complete trust in the harness.